 17 Top-Rated Beaches in the Seychelles

 Whoever coined the term "paradise" must have visited the Seychelles.
 An area of unbeatable beauty boasting many of the world's best beaches, this utopian archipelago consists of about 115 islands that lie off the east coast of Africa in the Indian Ocean.

-In addition to its sparkling turquoise waters, abundant sea turtles, and an underwater world resplendent with colorful life, the sand on these impressive strands is so soft, it soothes sore feet.
+In addition to its sparkling turquoise waters, abundant sea turtles, and an underwater world resplendent with colorful life, the sand on these impressive beaches is so soft, it soothes sore feet.
 Add a stunning backdrop of lush forests, giant boulders, and verdant hills, and you'll begin to grasp the extent of the area's perfection.

 With so many unspoiled, picture-perfect beaches in the Seychelles, it can be hard to decide which of these to visit for a romantic couples vacation or honeymoon, and what beach to choose for a family-friendly vacation you'll dream about for years to come.

 Narrow your search for nirvana with our list of the best beaches in the Seychelles.